GSA/idmanagement.gov/_implement/piv-auth-mac.md

 3. Provide the PIV PIN and then log out.
 4. Insert the PIV and provide the PIN to log back in.

-See [this Apple Platform Deployment guide](https://support.apple.com/guide/deployment/use-a-smart-card-depc705651a9/web){:target="_blank"}{:rel="noopener noreferrer"} for more information on local account pairing.
+See [this Apple Platform Deployment guide](https://support.apple.com/guide/deployment/use-a-smart-card-depc705651a9/web){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} for more information on local account pairing.

 ## Windows Domain Account Pairing
 Most departments and agencies already maintain processes to map PIV attributes to Active Directory domain accounts.
 This playbook also provides guidance on the different models that can be used to [link domain accounts to PIV certificate attributes]({{site.baseurl}}/implement/account-linking/){:target="_blank"}.